 ‘Capability’ applies when the employee is displaying poor performance and failing to meet the required standards despite their obvious best efforts.

 When poor performance is associated with misconduct, you should consider whether dismissing for poor performance is the most suitable option.
 Depending on the severity of the conduct problem, the employee’s behaviour may qualify as gross misconduct.
 Offences such as rudeness, aggression and repetitive lateness often come under the ‘gross misconduct’ umbrella.
-The employee’s contract may specify further job-specific behaviours that would be considered gross misconduct (e.g. abuse of flexitime or disclosure of sensitive information).
+The employee’s contract may specify further job-specific behaviours that would be considered gross misconducts such as abuse of flexitime or disclosure of sensitive information.

-In situations where poor performance and gross misconduct exist side-by-side, it is often more appropriate – and faster – to dismiss the employee for gross misconduct.
-Employers are required by law to give notice when ending an employee’s contract on the basis of poor performance; however, gross misconduct allows for instant dismissal.
+In situations where poor performance and gross misconduct exist side-by-side, the employer should consider the facts to determine the most appropriate course of action.
+One consideration is that employers are required by law to give notice when ending an employee’s contract on the basis of poor performance, while gross misconduct allows for summary dismissal without notice.
 Of course, the employer would have to be certain that dismissal for gross misconduct is truly warranted, otherwise the employee may claim unfair, or wrongful dismissal.

 When dismissing for poor performance, it is essential to consider the employee’s wider situation to ensure that discrimination is not an issue.
 This will involve making sure that the employee’s poor performance is not in some way linked to a protected characteristic (e.g. age, sex, disability) which you have failed to make reasonable adjustments for.
 This could be an issue if the employee has a mental or physical impairment associated with a recognised disability, which is negatively impacting their ability to perform at work.